michaljerabek/UXN/README_EN.md

     <li id="allowSliding">
         <code>allowSliding</code> (default: <code>true</code>):
-        <br> - Sets, if the user does not have to stop the mouse over an item for a time set by <code>openTimeout</code> before a submenu is opened.
+        <br> - Sets whether the user does not have to stop the mouse over an item for a time set by <code>openTimeout</code> before a submenu is opened.
 This feature takes into account the layout of the current submenu.
 In case that <code>ignoreLayoutOnSliding</code> is set to <code>false</code> (default), it is necessary to add a class specified in <code>horizontal</code> to submenus, which are horizontal.
 (The default behavior can be overridden using classes.)
         <br> - If the adjusting of positions is used, opening will be delayed a little more.
         <br> - Type: <code>Boolean</code>
     </li>

     <li>
         <code>allowSlidingOnFirstLevel</code> (default: <code>false</code>):
-        <br> - Sets, if <code>allowSliding</code> is used even for the first level.
+        <br> - Sets whether <code>allowSliding</code> is used even for the first level.
         <br> - Type: <code>Boolean</code>
     </li>